klpod221/lesson-plan/WEB/Part4.md

   </div>
 );

-// Hoặc sử dụng React Fragment const element = (
+// Or using React Fragment
+const element = (
   <>
     <h1>Hello!</h1>